Find the Best Tankless Water Heater Repair Services in UK

 • Check the water supply: Make sure the water supply valves to the unit are fully open. .
 If your water pressure is low, this could affect the unit's ability to heat water.

 • Check the temperature settings: Verify the temperature is set correctly.
-Adjust the thermostat to a higher temperature if necessary Conversely, if the temperature is set too high, the unit may overheat and shut down..
+Adjust the thermostat to a higher temperature if necessary If the water is too hot, reduce the temperature setting.

 • Check for error codes: Consult the user manual for your specific model to identify error codes and troubleshooting tips.